Fridays: 10 am to 12:00 pm and 12:30 pm to 4:30 pm.

 Businesses in Jefferson County – A Fee Schedule applies to businesses qualifying as Conditionally Exempt Small Quantity Generators.
 (CESQG)

-The MRW facility has provided a local, convenient way for Jefferson County residents to properly dispose of household hazardous waste since 1995.
-Improper disposal includes dumping products into waters, sewers or trash containers, or by open burning or burial.
+Since 1995, the MRW facility has provided a local, convenient way for Jefferson County residents to properly dispose of household hazardous waste.
+Improper disposal includes dumping products into waters, sewers, trash containers, burial or open burning.

 Moderate risk wastes (MRW) are common house and garden cleaners, chemicals, and auto products that may be hazardous to store and dangerous to you, your family, and the environment.
 MRW is either flammable, corrosive, reactive, toxic, or a combination of these characteristics.
 In general, any product labeled with the words Caution, Warning, Danger, Toxic, or Poison can be considered hazardous.
 Disposal of this type of waste in your garbage is prohibited by State and County regulations.